ktomk/pipelines/doc/DEVELOPMENT.md

     4. [PHP-CS-Fixer][PHP-CS-FIXER] is used in `pipelines` to control the code style, so relatively central in the CI pipeline.
        Unfortunately, it does (did) not cover all the PHP versions that `pipelines` supports.
-Especially with PHP 8 it refuses to install with composer.
-This require(d) to fake the PHP version (e.g. as 7.4.99) or to use the `--ignore-platform-reqs` option of composer to install with PHP 8 (Note: very recent PHP-CS-Fixer versions are told to not have that problem any longer).
+Especially with PHP 8.1 it refuses to install with composer.
+This requires to fake the PHP version (e.g. as 7.4.99) or to use the `--ignore-platform-reqs` option of composer to install with PHP 8.1.
     5. Xdebug 3 is required for PHP 8 and in tests for all PHP versions it supports.
-It is very new, segfaults may have been spotted in (local) CI.
+It is somewhat new, segfaults may have been spotted in CI runs (local, on Scrutiziner).
 Check the version then an upgrade.
 Pipelines uses Xdebug in development for code-coverage and step-debugging.
+See
-See _Xdebug 3 Support_ above.
+       _Xdebug 3 Support_ above.
     6. Xdebug 3 support for PHP 7.2 is limited to security support.
 Same applies to Xdebug 2.9 for PHP 7.2.
 No other Xdebug version next